-Many state legislators in Delaware have chosen to be joined at the hip with the Delaware public teachers union.
-This is in part because of the generous campaign contributions bestowed each year by the union to political candidates that see the world the way the union does.
+Many state legislators in Delaware have chosen to be joined at the hip with the Delaware public teacher’s union.
+This is partly because of the generous campaign contributions bestowed each year by the union to political candidates that see the world the way the union does.

 Even though it is well recognized that more affluent parents are fleeing Northern Delaware for the school systems in southeastern Pennsylvania, many of the findings in the recently released Friedman Foundation survey

-- Sussex and New Castle County residents are far more likely to believe education is on the "wrong track," Republicans and Independents more than Democrats, Hispanics and Whites more than Blacks.
+- Sussex and New Castle County residents are far more likely to believe education is on the "wrong track," Republicans and Independents more than Democrats, Hispanics, and Whites more than Blacks.
 Interestingly, there is little difference between adults with school-age children and adults without school-age children (51% and 49% respectively see schools as on the "wrong track") and between men and women (50% each).

-- Smaller proportions (59%) favor education savings accounts which provide parents who pull their children out of public or charter schools with a government authorized savings account to be used in the manner the parents deems best for the childs education, including private school tuition, private tutoring, or future college expenses.
+- Smaller proportions (59%) favor education savings accounts, which provide parents who pull their children out of public or charter schools with a government-authorized savings account to be used in the manner the parents deems best for the child's education, including private school tuition, private tutoring, or future college expenses.

-Delaware is not an outlier with respect to the demand for more K-12 educational choice as the exact same findings have been found by similar Friedman Foundation surveys in over 20 other states.
+Delaware is not an outlier with respect to the demand for more K-12 educational choice as the same findings have been found by similar Friedman Foundation surveys in over 20 other states.

 Delaware politicians who remain joined to the hip with public teacher unions run the risk of being left behind by the voters.
-If teacher union management is intransigent, both with regard to the sentiment among voters and their own union members, many of whom send their children to private or charter schools, they run the risk of being irrelevant.
+If teacher union management is intransigent, both with regard to the sentiment among voters and their union members, many of whom send their children to private or charter schools, they run the risk of being irrelevant.

-The tide is turning and Delawareans more and more expect their elected representatives to work to make a great education available to all children--regardless of income--rather than focusing on protecting the interests vested in Delawares underperforming schools.
+The tide is turning, and Delawareans more and more expect their elected representatives to work to make a great education available to all children--regardless of income--rather than focusing on protecting the interests vested in Delaware’s underperforming schools.